wazuh/wazuh-packages/macos/README.md

 Wazuh is an Open Source Host-based Intrusion Detection System that performs log analysis, file integrity monitoring, policy monitoring, rootkit detection, real-time alerting, active response, vulnerability detector, etc.

-In this repository, you can find the necessary tools to build a Wazuh package for OSX.
+In this repository, you can find the necessary tools to build a Wazuh package for macOS.

 ## Tools needed to build the package

 To build a Wazuh package you need to install the following tools:
-- [Packages](http://s.sudre.free.fr/Software/Packages/about.html): You can install this on OSX using the generate_wazuh_packages.sh script in this repo.
+- [Packages](http://s.sudre.free.fr/Software/Packages/about.html): You can install this on macOS using the generate_wazuh_packages.sh script in this repo.
-- `git`: on OSX install with homebrew use `brew install git`
+- `git`: on macOS install with homebrew use `brew install git`

-## Building OSX packages
+## Building macOS packages

-To build an OSX package, you need to download this repository and use the `generate_wazuh_packages.sh` script.
+To build an macOS package, you need to download this repository and use the `generate_wazuh_packages.sh` script.
 This script will download the source code from the [wazuh/wazuh](https://github.com/wazuh/wazuh) repository and automatize the package generation.

 1. Download this repository and go to the rpm directory:
     ```bash